 What does the Express add over the Tradesman?

 Like the Tradesman, the Express is available in Quad Cab and Crew Cab with 4x2 or 4x4 drive.
-The Black Express Edition is an available special edition on this trim that adds a Sport Performance Hood, body-color bumpers, 20-inch Black-painted wheels, Black grille and insert, cloth bucket seats, a full-length floor console, rear in-floor storage bins, a 7-inch digital cluster, and SiriusXM® Radio — a strong value package for buyers who want a blacked-out look at an accessible price point.
+The Black Express Edition is an available special edition on this trim that adds a Sport Performance Hood, body-color bumpers, 20-inch Black-painted wheels, Black grille and insert, cloth bucket seats, a full-length floor console, rear in-floor storage bins, a 7-inch digital cluster, and SiriusXM® Radio — a strong package for buyers who want a blacked-out look at an accessible entry point.

 Is the Warlock worth it over the Big Horn?